 The UI is easy enough to use, although completely un-self-explanatory.
 Basically, you choose a tool and start drawing.
 The pen tool is now anti-aliased and thick; other drawing tools also use thick pen sizes.
 The two new tools are a transparentizing pen (the inverted pen icon) and a "hand" tool to move layers around (that's the big X, because I didn't want to bother coming up with an icon).

-To add a layer, either hit Alt+L or choose it from the Layers menu, or drag and drop an image onto QuickPaint from the Tracker.
-You can also choose Add Image from the File menu and that image will be added in another layer.
+To add a layer, either hit Alt+L or choose it from the menu, or drag and drop an image onto QuickPaint from the Tracker.
+You can also choose from the menu and that image will be added in another layer.
 The layer stack appears along the left side of every editor window.
 To select a layer for drawing, left-click it; its button will be pushed in, indicating the selection.
 To hide/show a layer, right-click it.
 To change the order of the layers, left-click and drag the layer button to the new location in the stack.
 Clickable arrows will appear above or below the stack window if you can scroll to see more layers.

 The changes to the QuickPaint sources are evident enough; the code has bloated up to almost 3,000 lines.
 But in those lines you'll find demonstrations of some of the coolest and most useful new app_server features.